Skip to content

 * Directory does not exist

-Directory is created using all the provided options (``format``, ``partition_by``, etc).
+Directory is created using all the provided options (`format`, `partition_by`, etc).

 Data is appended to a directory, but to partitioned directory structure.

-Existing files still present in the root of directory, but Spark will ignore those files while reading,
+Existing files still present in the root of directory,

-unless using ``recursive=True``.
+unless using `recursive=True`.

-Data is appended to a directory, but to the root of directory instead of nested partition directories.
+Data is appended to a directory, but to the root of

-Spark will ignore such files while reading, unless using ``recursive=True``.
+Spark will ignore such files while reading, unless using `recursive=True`.

-* Directory exists and contains partitions, but with different partitioning schema than :obj:`~partition_by`
+* Directory exists and contains partitions,

 Data is appended to a directory with new partitioning schema.